Overview

 Subscribe to our mailing list and manage your subscription to receive information on the following:

-• Materials Day is our largest outreach event, held every October.
-Each year is a different theme, but always involves updates on faculty research, offers student engagement, and opportunities to participate in formative discussions on trends and opportunities in materials research.
+• Materials Day is our largest outreach event held every October.
+The theme changes annually but always involves updates on faculty research, offers student engagement, and opportunities to participate in formative discussions on trends and opportunities in materials research.
 Sponsorships are available.

-• eMaterials is a monthly electronic newsletter with research press releases and upcoming events (subscribe here and enter email and name to subscribe to eMaterials).
+• Subscribe to eMaterials, our monthly, electronic newsletter with reserach press releases and upcoming events (subscribe here and enter your email and name to subscribe to eMaterials).

 • Focus on Materials is a biannual magazine, available in hard copy or electronic version, highlighting a subject area of materials research.

-• Millennium Café is an open, weekly (Tuesdays at 10:00 a.m.) networking event that features two high-level faculty presentations on engaging topics that you can listen to while enjoying coffee and pastries.
+• Millennium Café is an open, weekly networking event that features two high-level faculty presentations on engaging topics that you can listen to while enjoying coffee and pastries.
+It is held on Tuesdays from 10:00am - 11:0am.

-• Other meetings organized by Penn State researchers around materials.
+• Other Events organized by Penn State researchers around materials.

 Facility Visits